- Leonardo DiCaprio

 The ‘Mombasa’ pharmacy of Yusuf (Dileep Rao), where the powerful sedative that will allow three levels of dreaming is obtained, is a Christopher Nolan favourite.
 It’s the Farmiloe Building, St John Street, in Smithfield, London, which formerly became ‘Gotham’ police station in Batman Begins, The Dark Knight and The Dark Knight Rises.

 Also in London is the old-world suite of dying businessman Fischer (Pete Postlethwaite), which is the Conference Room of Victoria House in Bloomsbury Square.
 This impressive Grade II listed building, occupying a prominent site bounded by Bloomsbury Square to the west and Southampton Row to the east, was built in the 1920s for the Liverpool Victoria Friendly Society.
+The house was used as the bank in Jonathan Glazer’s surreal 2000 caper Sexy Beast, and more recently became the ‘Hotel Grushinski’ in Jack Ryan: Shadow Recruit.

 But once the team gathers to discuss how to ‘plant’ an idea into the head of Fischer Jr, the locale has changed to Los Angeles, and the corner of Wilshire Boulevard and South Hope Street, downtown.

 The hotel lobby, where they realize they need a minimum of ten hours sleeping time and Saito reveals he’s bought the airline, is the entrance to the Creative Artists Agency Building, 2000 Avenue of the Stars in Century City.
-You might recognize it again as the office of The Daily Sentinel in the 2011 version of The Green Hornet, with Seth Rogen.
+You might recognize it again as the office of The Daily Sentinel in Michel Gondry’s 2011 version of The Green Hornet, with Seth Rogen.

 Inception location: Cobb’s home: South Grand Avenue, Pasadena